dothanhtrung/bevy-text-edit/README.md

 Only text that is focused by clicking gets keyboard input.

-It is also possible to limit which characters are allowed to enter through `filter_in` and `filter_out` attribute.
-Regex is supported:
+It is also possible to limit which characters are allowed to enter through `filter_in` and `filter_out` attribute (regex is supported):

 ```rust
 commands.spawn((